 - 10 years warranty on compressor, 5 years on parts

 As Australia’s largest supplier of hot water systems, Rheem brings extensive local manufacturing capabilities and after-sales support with its wide network across Australia.
-Their HDi heat pumps offer set-and-forget simplicity while still being cost-effective to run through smart air temperature optimization and automated periodic water heating.

 In Summary: Choosing the Ideal Heat Pump Water Heater for Your Australian Home